groovy-tutorial/groovy-tutorial/book/parts/03_Operators/11_StringOperators.md

 ---
 title:	String Operators
-description:	Groovy provides a very handy set of operators
+description:	Groovy provides a very handy set of operators for working with Strings.
 ---

 # Introduction